digital-land/technical-documentation/docs/run-book/managing-technical-incidents.md

 |#P2|Major|Substantial degradation of service|60 minutes (office and out of hours)|2 hours|
 |#P3|Significant|Users experiencing intermittent or degraded service due to platform issue|2 hours (office hours only)|Once after 2 business days|
 |#P4|Minor|Component failure that does not immediately impact a service, or an unsuccessful DoS attempt|1 business day (office hours only)|Once after 5 business days|

+This table is the single definition of priority levels across our documentation.
+The live service ticket template and triage process both refer back to it - if you change the levels here, update those pages too.

 ## Incident response procedure